timothypratley/power-turtle/resources/public/lessons/en/advanced/9-conj3.md

 ???

+* Currently many efforts to teach kids programming
   - Blockly
   - Other things based on Blockly (code.org, physical games for kids with coding component)
+* You can see the Logo origin
+  - Moving character with spatial commands, structuring commands

-Similarity of Lisp / Logo code & Blockly blocks
+  - Even in similarity of Blockly blocks <-> Logo code blocks

-There's something familiar about the regularity and simplicity of blocks for Lispers. <--  That may be more novel for ppl from curly brace languages.
+    * As Lispers, Logo code blocks -> Lisp forms without parens
+* Irony:
+  - we start our lives in Lisp
+  - then program with semi-colons & curly braces
+  - then we come back to Lisp

+Notes for further reference:

  Insert explanation of Blockly being a Lisp (or at least Lisp-like??)
  - composition of fns
  - HOFs (via nested blocks)
  - regularity of "syntax"
  - lack of explicit types

-We start our lives in lisp, then program with semi-colons, then come back to lisp

 ---